 When should my pet receive its second Rabies vaccination?

 Your pet should receive its second Rabies vaccination within one year of the initial vaccination.
-The second Rabies shot and all shots thereafter are sometimes called booster shots and they can last for three years.
+THIS IS IMPORTANT.
+The second Rabies shot and all shots thereafter are sometimes called booster shots and they can last for three years based on your pets vaccination statues and schedule.

 After my pet gets its second rabies shot, when is the next booster shot due?

-After the second rabies shot, you only need to get additional booster shots every three years if the vaccination clinic or your veterinarian is using a Rabies vaccine licensed for three years.
+After the second rabies shot, if a pet is kept up to date, you only need to get additional booster shots every three years if the vaccination clinic or your veterinarian is using a Rabies vaccine licensed for three years.

 What proof will I have that my pet received its Rabies shot?